Your wedding day – the moment you have been planning for and dreaming about for months.

 Bridesmaids’ Hair & Makeup: 1 hour and 15 minutes per bridesmaid.

 Tips: It’s best that the stylist starts make-up on the bride first.
 It lets her relax for the rest of the time.
 However, the hairstylist should start on the bridesmaid’s first and work on the bride’s hair last.
 This will let the photographer capture wedding preparation shots while the bride looks fresh.
-If there are more than two bridesmaids, request the stylist and hairstylist to bring an assistant.
+If there are more than two bridesmaids, request the stylist and hairstylist to bring a virtual assistant.